petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-log-context.md

 {bdg-secondary}`Available Liferay DXP 7.4 U72 / Liferay Portal 7.4 GA72`

 Enable the upgrade log context to display identifiers for upgrade related processes in your console logs.
-The possible identifiers are
+The possible identifiers are:

    * `{upgrade.component=portal}`: for upgrade processes related to portal
    * `{upgrade.component=framework}`: for processes related to the upgrade framework logic